-- A gift to Arts Collaborative Medford will help take steps to develop a community arts center.
+- A gift to CACHE Medford will help the organization take steps to develop a community arts center.

 - A grant to the Malden YMCA Medford Food Security Program will allow for the expansion of pop-up events for Medford residents and sponsorship of the food pantry at Medford High School and Medford Weekend Grocery Program.

-- A grant to the Malden YMCA’s Youth Community Centers in Medford will help at-risk teens develop leadership and work skills.
+- A grant to the Malden YMCA’s Youth Community Centers in Medford will help at-risk teens learn leadership and work skills.

 - A grant to the Medford Public Library will establish a designated room for scheduled use by area social workers, psychologists and related professionals to meet the counseling needs of individuals and families in the Medford community.

 - A grant to Neighborhood Counseling and Community Services will allow for an expansion of multilingual offerings and the development of a new therapy group for members for the LGBQ and TGNC communities.

 - A grant to Medford Public Schools Center for Citizenship and Social Responsibility will support student-led initiatives to address LGBTQ awareness training.

 - Scholarships to Arlington Catholic High School students (residents of Medford or Woburn) overcoming family trauma and chronic medical and mental health challenges will enable them to continue their parochial education.